AzizBahloul/Don-t-Blink/README.md

 ### 1. Clone the Repository

-Start by cloning this repository to your local machine:
+Clone this repository to your local machine using the following command:

 ```bash
 git clone https://github.com/YOUR_USERNAME/blink_detection_project.git